 So how can investors know when a company’s management team is of the highest quality?

-Truthfully, it can be difficult as an individual investor to gain any insight into the quality of corporate boardrooms.
+It can be difficult as an individual investor to gain any insight into the quality of corporate boardrooms.
 We are unlikely to ever meet these executives in person, so our assessment of their character & competence must be done at arm’s length.

 With that said, there are three major tools that investors can use to monitor the performance of their executives (even from a distance).
-I’ll briefly explain each tool and then discuss how it could have been usefully applied prior to the Enron bankruptcy.

 The first is quarterly investor conference calls.
 These calls are when executives discuss ongoing corporate events and financial performance with analysts and sometimes large shareholders.